mrhonek/dotnetcrud/README.md

 - `PUT /api/categories/{id}` - Update category (Admin role required)
 - `DELETE /api/categories/{id}` - Delete category (Admin role required)

-## Security Considerations

-Before deploying to production, make sure to:

-1. **Update JWT Settings**:
-   - Replace the placeholder JWT key in `appsettings.json` with a strong, randomly generated key
-   - Use environment variables instead of configuration files for secrets in production
-   - `JwtSettings__Key` should be at least 256 bits (32 characters) of randomness

-2. **Database Security**:
-   - Don't use the default `postgres` username/password in production
-   - Create a dedicated database user with minimal required permissions
-   - Use environment variables for database connection strings

-3. **Production Security Checklist**:
-   - Enable HTTPS and configure proper certificates
-   - Review and test authorization policies
-   - Implement rate limiting for APIs
-   - Consider implementing API keys for non-user based access

 ## Deployment to Railway

 1. Create a new Railway project